-Mix all ingredients in the blender, pour into a glass, and enjoy!
+Pop everything in the blender and serve.
 Adjust the coconut water to make it thicker or thinner to taste.
-You also can add in some unsweetened shredded coconut to amp it up!
+You can also add in some unsweetened shredded coconut to amp it up!

 Add a bit more “healthy” to your smoothies by sneaking in some veggies – your kids will never know!
 Cucumbers are great for hydration, carrot juice is so sweet that it pairs beautifully with just about anything, as does beet juice.